W-4 Form

 Multiple jobs.
 Complete Steps 3 through 4(b) on only one Form W-4.
 Withholding will be most accurate if you do this on the Form W-4 for the highest paying job.

 Step 3.
-Step 3 of Form W-4 provides instructions for determining the amount of the child tax credit and the credit for other dependents that you may be able to claim when you file your tax return.
+This step provides instructions for determining the amount of the child tax credit and the credit for other dependents that you may be able to claim when you file your tax return.
 To qualify for the child tax credit, the child must be under age 17 as of December 31, must be your dependent who generally lives with you for more than half the year, and must have the required social security number.
 You may be able to claim a credit for other dependents for whom a child tax credit can’t be claimed, such as an older child or a qualifying relative.
 For additional eligibility requirements for these credits, see Pub.
 501, Dependents, Standard Deductions, and Filing Information.
 You can also include other tax credits for which you are eligible in this step, such as education tax credits and the foreign tax credit.
 To do so, add an estimate of the amount for the year to your credits for dependents and enter the total amount in Step 3.
 Including these credits will increase your paycheck and reduce the amount of any refund you may receive when you file your tax return.

 Step 4 (optional).